Photo of Martyn-Nemeth, Pamela

 Research Currently in Progress

-A Cognitive Behavioral Intervention to Reduce Fear of Hypoglycemia in Young Adults with Type 1 Diabetes - I am currently conducting a randomized controlled trial to evaluate a cognitive behavioral therapy intervention to reduce fear of hypoglycemia in young adults with type 1 diabetes (T1D).
+A Cognitive Behavioral Intervention to Reduce Fear of Hypoglycemia in Young Adults with Type 1 Diabetes - I am completed a randomized controlled trial to evaluate a cognitive behavioral therapy intervention to reduce fear of hypoglycemia in young adults with type 1 diabetes (T1D).
 Young adults are the focus of this research because this is a critical time in transitioning to independent diabetes care and establishing adult roles.
 Healthy behavior changes at this time can have a critical impact on future health.
 If successful, we hope to extend this program to other age groups and diabetes populations.
+We have submitted for a larger, fully-powered study to test the effectiveness of this intervention.